 Faculty: Dolita Cathcart

 Marketing is a process of creating, communicating, and delivering value to customers in a way that benefits organizations and stakeholders.
 We will examine the role of marketing in society, consumer behavior, product management, pricing, distribution and promotion.
 Marketing strategy and its application in a range of industries (consumer goods and services, business-to-business settings, and not-for-profit organizations) will be introduced.
 Satisfies SS requirement.

 Faculty: Kenneth Bray

 An introduction to moral reasoning through the study of ethical theories and their application to practical problems such as capital punishment, world hunger, animal rights and the environment.
 Special attention to developing and defending one’s own moral positions.
 Readings from traditional and contemporary sources.
 Satisfies AH requirement.

 PHIL 125: Logic

 An introduction to categorical, propositional and predicate logic with particular emphasis on methods of discovering and proving the validity of arguments.
 Designed to improve students’ ability to reason clearly and precisely.
 Analysis of logical equivalence, soundness and the relation of truth to validity.
-Satisfies AH requirement.
+Satisfies QA requirement.

 Faculty: Nancy Kendrick